Dazzlecube/Stories-Untold/content/posts/schismogenesis.md

 - In Mesoamerica, Teotihuacan stands in stark contrast to other ancient kingdoms.
 Elements of royal display such as the ceremonial ball-court or the equivalent of Tikal's great tombs are conspicuously absent.[^2]
 Art is also markedly different: Whereas Maya and Zapotec art favour curves and flowing forms, the sculpture of Teotihuacan shows humanoid figures as flat composites fitted to angular blocks.

-In this last example, the contrasts are so pronounced that art historian Esther Pasztory argued that the highland Teotihuacan and the lowland Maya consitute a case of *conscious cultural inversion on the scale of urban civilizations*.
+In this last example, the contrasts are so pronounced that art historian Esther Pasztory argued that the highland Teotihuacan and the lowland Maya consitute a case of *conscious* cultural inversion *on the scale of urban civilizations*.

 Now you don't need to be an anthropologist to use the concept of schismogenesis in your RPG setting.
-These examples already serve as a great source of inspiration to add texture and depth to your setting.
+The previous examples already serve as a great source of inspiration to add texture and depth to your setting.
-But even more simply: What if, when traveling from one location to another, your players would encounter a city or society that stand for the opposite of what they are used to?
+But even more simply: What if, when traveling from one location to another, your players were to encounter a city or society that stand for the opposite of what they are used to?
 What new stories could emerge?
 How would their characters react?

 **References and further reading**